 The five foundations left Newcastle and were delivered and on the final site after a journey along the Tyne River.
 They were then immersed on a gravel bed on site after being filled with a mixture of sand and water.

 The first wind turbine in Blyth Park was installed on the final site.
-The wiring phase is currently underway.
-This installation is carried out by VBMS.
-Power generation should start at the end of the year.
+The wiring is carried out by VBMS

 EDF Group officially opened the 41.5MW Blyth Offshore Demonstrator wind farm on Friday, 22 June.

 The wind farm comprises five MHI Vestas 8.3MW wind turbines